michae1-g/notes1/README.md

 # About
-Contains materials (coursework, essays, notes, etc.) for selected courses I've taken from 2026–2027 at NUS High and NUS.
+Contains materials (coursework, notes, etc.) for selected courses I've taken from 2026–2027 at NUS High and NUS.

 **Subjects with uploaded materials:**\
 [Chemistry](Chemistry/)\